 The test takes about five minutes, and isn't invasive or painful.
 The tip of a tiny rubber probe shaped like a letter ‘T’ will be placed into your sleeping baby’s ear for just a few seconds.
 The probe produces a soft sound and a machine records reactionary sound waves that bounce back.

-If your kid is having trouble reading, you should get their hearing tested If a baby doesn’t pass the first test, the screener will do a stage two test right then and there if the baby is quiet.
+If a baby doesn’t pass the first test, the screener will do a stage two test right then and there if the baby is quiet.
 This test can take up to 10 minutes.
 “I get two attempts with the stage one screening test, and if the baby doesn’t pass on the second attempt, then we refer baby to the stage two test,” said Fraser, who tests up to 5,000 babies every year at ErinoakKids Centre for Treatment and Development in Brampton, Ont., as well as at various community clinics and hospitals in the Greater Toronto Area.

 The second test measures any brain activity responding to a sound from another small probe placed in the ear.
 Small electrode sensors are also placed on baby’s head and they should still be asleep.